 Screening for hearing issues

-The USPSTF recommends that all newborns have an initial hearing screening prior to 1 month of age.
+The USPSTF recommends all newborns have an initial hearing screening prior to 1 month of age.
 This common test detects genetic hearing loss before symptoms begin.
 It can also detect hearing loss that can occur due to issues such as infections during pregnancy or childbirth.
 Early detection and treatment can reduce effects of hearing loss and improve outcomes.
 The newborn hearing screening is proven to be accurate and valuable.
-It is quick and painless, and often done when your baby is sleeping.
+It’s quick and painless, and often done when your baby is sleeping.
 If your baby fails the first screening, your doctor should order a follow-up test prior to 3 months of age.

 Screening for critical congenital heart defects